There are no products in the cart

-Beyond avoiding certain postures, in yoga there are other points to consider.
+Beyond avoiding certain postures, in yoga, there are other points to consider.

 It is best not to overexert ourselves at a time when certain areas of the body are already working hard.
-On the inside it can be somewhat like doing exercise with a fever, where the body is already tired and trying to cope with the job at hand.
+On the inside, it can be somewhat like doing exercise with a fever, where the body is already tired and trying to cope with the job at hand.
 It is recommended that women not overextend themselves in yoga during this time, but rather give their system a rest and attend to any symptoms present.
 Most of the time we ignore signals such as heaviness, tiredness, low blood pressure, irritability, or abnormal flow, amongst others.
-To work towards feeling more balanced and to avoid overtaxing ourselves, fast, jumping postures, strong standing poses, or long holdings in challenging postures are also to be avoided, especially in the first few days of heavier flow.
+To work towards feeling more balanced and to avoid overtaxing ourselves, fast, jumping postures, strong standing poses or long holdings in challenging postures are also to be avoided, especially in the first few days of heavier flow.

 What is suggested is a sequence of restorative, calming and cooling postures, like sitting forward bends done restfully with the head supported and quiet energy-boosting Asanas like Supta Virasasana and Supta Baddha Konasana, Setubandha over a bolster.
 These latter poses are the ones where we lie back over a support to open the chest and extend and/or spread the abdominal region.
 They serve to alleviate cramping and heaviness in the abdomen and to bring positivity and mental alertness.

-In summary, there are specific poses which will facilitate mental and physical equilibrium whilst allowing the body to do its job of releasing the waste material to be discharged.
+In summary, there are specific poses that will facilitate mental and physical equilibrium whilst allowing the body to do its job of releasing the waste material to be discharged.
 It is not necessary to be feeling bad or to have menstrual problems to follow an appropriate sequence.
 From personal experience, and from what most other students have felt themselves, once we learn to adapt and to slow down enough to see what would be most beneficial at the time, we begin to welcome the chance to get to know our needs more precisely.
-The aim is to feel more refreshed, relaxed and lighter during a time which is sometimes characterised by completely different sensations.
+The aim is to feel more refreshed, relaxed and lighter during a time that is sometimes characterised by completely different sensations.